ranaroussi/qtpylib/docs/source/indicators.rst

 ====================

-Although you can import technical indicator libraries and use them in your strategies, QTPyLib does comes bundled with some common indicators that work as Pandas Objects.
+Although you can import technical indicator libraries and use them in your strategies, QTPyLib does come bundled with some common indicators that work as Pandas Objects.

 Built-In Indicators